billsix/programmingFromTheGroundUp/docs/source/files.rst

        cmpl  $0, %ebx
        je    end_convert_loop

-are just a sanity check to make sure that noone gave us a buffer of zero size.
+are just a sanity check to make sure that no one gave us a buffer of zero size.
 If they did, we just clean up and leave.
 Guarding against potential user and programming errors is an important task of a programmer.
 You can always specify that your function should not take a